Anchorman: The Legend of Ron Burgundy: Home media

-Anchorman: The Legend of Ron Burgundy was released on VHS and DVD at the sneak peek for Fourth season all new never before of Family Guy on March 7, 2006.
-It was released on Blu-ray on March 15, 2011 by 20th Century Fox Home Entertainment.
+Anchorman: The Legend of Ron Burgundy was released on VHS and DVD (as well as an unrated version) on December 28, 2004 by DreamWorks Home Entertainment.
+It was released on Blu-ray on March 15, 2011.
+Ahead of the 20th anniversary of the film's release, Paramount Home Entertainment released the film on 4K Ultra HD Blu-ray on July 2, 2024.

 Sequel

 A sequel, titled Anchorman 2: The Legend Continues, was released on December 18, 2013.
 Adam McKay, the director of the first film, returned as director.
 The main cast, including Will Ferrell, Steve Carell, Paul Rudd, David Koechner, and Christina Applegate reprised their roles.
 New cast included Meagan Good, James Marsden and Kristen Wiig.